MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-installation-and-setup.md

     | Android | Use the native app or use mobile browser to access the web app|
     |iOS| Use mobile browser to access the web app|

-2. Inside Microsoft Teams. [**Click here**](../infrastructure-management/install-your-platform-instance/create-teams-app-for-your-training-portal.md) for more details.
+2. For inside Microsoft Teams [**Click here**](../infrastructure-management/install-your-platform-instance/create-teams-app-for-your-training-portal.md) for more details.

-3. Custom endpoint i.e. to integrate the learner experience inside your own application, refer to**[this](../infrastructure-management/install-your-platform-instance/apis.md)** article to learn more.
+3. Custom endpoint i.e. to integrate the learner experience inside your own application, refer to**[this article](../infrastructure-management/install-your-platform-instance/apis.md)** to learn more.

 ### How do I enable Single-Sign-On (SSO) for Community Training?
 In other words, I wanted my learners to use their existing credentials for logging into the Community Training portal.

 Currently, Microsoft Community Training supports SSO out-of-box for scenarios where users are managed via Azure AD or customers are using Azure AD B2C for authentication in their existing system.

-However, the platform supports SSO with any OAuth 2.0, OpenID Connect or SAML-based authentication provider.
+However, the platform supports SSO with any OAuth 2.0, OpenID Connect, or SAML-based authentication provider.
 To enable SSO in such scenarios, please contact us via **[Helpdesk](https://go.microsoft.com/fwlink/?linkid=2104630)** and leave your requirements in the ticket description.

 ### Are there REST APIs available for integration?
 How can organizations integrate Community Training with their internal systems and existing applications?